Do Informational Cascades Happen with Non-myopic Agents?: Characterization of Structured Perfect Bayesian Equilibria

-Now, the private beliefs of players on $v$ on equilibrium paths are obtained by conditioning the public belief on $V$ on players' private signal, $X^n$.
-More specifically, player $n$'s private belief on equilibrium path is $\pi^{pr}(v|x^n)=\frac{\pi_t(x^n,v)}{\pi_t(x^n)}$, where $\pi_t(x^n,v)$ and $\pi_t(x^n)$ are marginal beliefs of $\pi_t(x,v)$.
-In order to characterize the private beliefs for off-equilibrium paths we need to define an auxiliary variable which will be used in the subsequent development in the paper. \begin{defn} Define the revealed information of player $n$ up to time $t$ as the variable $\tilde{x}_{t}^{n}\in\{0,-1,1\}$ with the meaning that $\tilde{x}_{t}^{n}=0$ implies the player has not yet revealed her private information, while $\tilde{x}_{t}^{n}=\pm1$ means the player has already revealed her private signal and the value is as indicated.
-Note that the quantity $\tilde{x}_{t}^{n}$ remains unchanged for non-acting players while it is recursively updated for the acting player as
+A player is only interested in the previous actions since they carry information about $V$.
+However, not every action reveals the private information of the acting player.
+For that to happen, the action that the player took must be determined by her private information.
+This motivates characterizing the beliefs using the following finite dimensional variables: \begin{defn} Let $\tilde{x}_{t}^{n}\in\{0,-1,1\}$ be the revealed information of player $n$ at the beginning of period $t$, so $\tilde{x}_{t}^{n}=0$ if the player has not yet revealed her private information before time $t$, while $\tilde{x}_{t}^{n}=\pm1$ if the player has already revealed her private signal and the value is as indicated.
+The quantity $\tilde{x}_{t}^{n}$ remains unchanged for non-acting players while it is recursively updated for the acting player as